mrabousakho/mrabousakho/README.md

 <a href="https://www.linkedin.com/in/asakho/">Connect on LinkedIn</a>

 A collection of accomplished threat hunts and security engineering projects built from real-world investigations.

-I focus on securing environments end-to-end—across endpoints, infrastructure, and networks—through device hardening, network segmentation, and attack surface reduction.
+I focus on securing environments end-to-end across endpoints, infrastructure, and networks through device hardening, network segmentation, and attack surface reduction.

 My approach is hands-on and practical: analyzing behavior, building detection logic, and developing repeatable playbooks.
 I also integrate **agentic AI automation** to accelerate detection, streamline investigations, and reduce response time.

 ---